Skip to main content

 In support of Workday's rapid growth and success, the company envisioned an expansion to their Pleasanton campus that would create a landmark new headquarters, including a striking new office building and a parking structure.

-As the new office building and parking structure are sited adjacent to an existing BART station and parking garage, one of the challenges posed by the project was designing a cohesive parking strategy for the Workday campus while providing clear separation for BART users without disrupting existing pedestrian connections.
+As the new office building and parking structure are sited adjacent to an existing BART station and parking garage, one of the challenges posed by the project was designing a cohesive parking strategy for the Workday campus while providing clear separation for BART users and emphasizing a safe pedestrian experience.

-The 6 level parking structure features cascading speed ramps for highly efficient vehicle circulation.
+Watry Design also worked with Gensler to deliver the 6 level parking structure that features cascading speed ramps for highly efficient vehicle circulation.
 As security was a primary concern, entry into the structure is controlled by a high-speed roll down gate accessible via employee badge.
 Special attention was given to providing adequate queuing distance for the badging system in order to expedite entry and exit.

 Vehicles are monitored via an LPR system, and security cameras track any pedestrian activity in the drive aisles.
 Level-by-level dynamic signage assists users in finding an open space.
 As part of Workday’s commitment to sustainability, the parking structure also features a rooftop photovoltaic array.